pgMemento/pgMemento/README.md

 **ATTENTION:** It is important to generate a proper baseline on which a table/database versioning can reflect on.
-Before you begin or continue to work with the database and change content, define the present state as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
+Before you begin or continue to work with the database and change its content, define the present state as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
 For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
 Depending on the number of tables to alter and on the amount of data that has to be defined as INSERTed this process can take a while.
-If the tables are referenced by foreign keys do not use `pgmemento.log_schema_state`, instead use `pgmemento.log_table_state` for each table but in the right order.

 **HINT:** When setting up a new database I would recommend to start pgMemento after bulk imports.
 Otherwise the import will be slower and